 top of page

-Orange Planet Pictures is now focussed purely on animal welfare and conservation film making.
-Over the last 10 years, we have exposed many global issues that are both worrying and egregious.
+Orange Planet Pictures is focussed on pro-bono animal welfare and conservation film making.
+Over the last 20 years, we have exposed many global issues that are both worrying and egregious.
 Like the dog & cat meat trade in Indonesia, bear bile farming in China and Vietnam, rhino poaching in South Africa and Asian elephant abuse in Thailand.

-The new Orange Planet Pictures site will provide access to all our films (for free), as well as links to initiatives, charities, and NGO's we are aligned with.
+Orange Planet Pictures provide access to all our films (for free), as well as links to initiatives, charities, and NGO's we are aligned with (typically within the films themselves)

 It's our belief that high quality information and education are a pre-cursor to change, so will endeavour to shine a light on these issues for as long as we can.